bgoonz/gists-revamp/by-extension/markdown/Quick-Web-.md

 <a href="https://redbot.org/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://redbot.org/"><strong>REDbot</strong><br />
 <em>Lint for your HTTP resources</em>redbot.org</a><a href="https://redbot.org/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

-<a href="https://pageweight.imgix.com/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://pageweight.imgix.com/"><strong>imgix Page Weight Tool \* Learn how to improve your site or app’s speed.</strong><br />
+<a href="https://pageweight.imgix.com/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://pageweight.imgix.com/"><strong>imgix Page Weight Tool \* Learn how to improve your site or app's speed.</strong><br />
-<em>imgix Page Weight Tool measures the resources on your site and then recommends how to improve your site’s load time.</em>pageweight.imgix.com</a><a href="https://pageweight.imgix.com/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>imgix Page Weight Tool measures the resources on your site and then recommends how to improve your site's load time.</em>pageweight.imgix.com</a><a href="https://pageweight.imgix.com/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://tinypng.com/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://tinypng.com/"><strong>TinyPNG - Compress PNG images while preserving transparency</strong><br />
 <em>Excellent question!
 Let me give you a side by side comparison.
 Below are two photos of my cousin.
 The left image is…</em>tinypng.com</a><a href="https://tinypng.com/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>